morinlab/lymphopedia/BCL7A.md

 ## Overview

 BCL7A protein interacts with components of the SWI/SNF chromatin remodeling complex, implicating it in chromatin remodeling processes essential for normal cellular function.<sup>1</sup> Mutations in the BCL7A gene have been identified in diffuse large B-cell lymphoma (DLBCL) and other B-cell lymphomas, implicating this gene in the pathogenesis of these cancers.
 Importantly, BCL7A is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas, which complicates the interpretation of mutations at this locus.
-Due to the presence of some loss-of-function mutations, BCL7A has been described as a tumour-suppressor gene in DLBCL.<sup>2</sup> The rate of DLBCLs with biallelic loss of this locus remains unclear.
+Due to the presence of some loss-of-function mutations, BCL7A has been described as a tumour-suppressor gene in DLBCL.
+The rate of DLBCLs with biallelic loss of this locus remains unclear.

-## History
-Mutations in this gene were first described in FL in 2017 by Krysiak et al.<sup>3</sup>  Mutations were described in DLBCL in 2018 by Arthur et al<sup>4</sup> and in BL in 2019 by Grande et al.<sup>5</sup>

 ```mermaid